dmdigital/timeneye-api/APIs/getProjects.md

 # getProjects

-Returns a list of active projects.
+Returns a list of projects.
+By default, it returns active projects only.

 ### Params
 * authToken (string)
+* [showInactive (tinyint), default = 0]

 ### Returns
 * HTTP Code: 200 OK